This information answers common questions about breast cancer-related lymphedema.

 - Notice when the swelling in your arm gets better or worse, such as in the morning after sleeping, or in the evening after using it all day.
 Notice what you do with your arm, such as carrying heavy bags, typing, or chopping vegetables.
 Some people find that using their affected arm helps reduce the swelling, while other people find that it makes the swelling worse.
 If something you do makes your arm uncomfortable or swollen, take breaks when you do it.
 You may also try wearing a compression garment during these activities.

 - Wear a compression garment or low-stretch lymphedema bandage when you travel in an airplane.
 Don’t use an AceTM bandage.
 The compression garment should extend to your hand, even if you usually use one that ends at your wrist.
 If you’re wearing compression garments for the first time, you should test them before your flight.

 - Make sure the garment is comfortable enough to wear the entire flight.

 - Make sure the garment doesn’t cause new swelling in your hand or arm.

 Lymphedema bandages are more bulky and difficult to apply than compression garments, but they may be more comfortable for longer flights.
 Ask your lymphedema therapist to show you how to apply them properly.Back to top

 Is it safe to resume my prior activities and exercise routines?

 We encourage you to keep doing all of the activities that you enjoy.
 Research has shown that no activity level, occupation, or hobby is related to developing lymphedema.
-In fact, weight training has been shown to be safe in women with lymphedema and may help prevent it from developing.
+In fact, weight training has been shown to be safe and may help prevent lymphedema from developing.

 If you have swelling in your arm or hand, wear a compression garment or bandage when: